MikaaZz/aztar-pay/README.md

 ## 🔖 Layout

-You can view the project layout through [DESSE LINK](https://www.figma.com/file/gpqavL469k0pPUGOmAQEM9/Explorer-Lab-%2301/duplicate).
+You can view the project layout through [THIS LINK](https://www.figma.com/file/biIFcdl7MHrgR4q8BXzieG/Aztar-Pay?node-id=0%3A1).
 You must have an account with [Figma](https://figma.com) to access it.

 ## :memo: License